Student Resume Template for Study, First Jobs and Programme Applications

 Turn early experience into clear value

-Part-time jobs, volunteering, tutoring, student clubs, campus responsibilities, and side projects all matter when they show reliability or useful skills.
+Part-time jobs, volunteering, tutoring, student clubs, campus responsibilities, and side projects are valuable when they show reliability or useful skills.
 The key is to connect them to what the target role or programme actually values.

 See Better phrasing

-“Balanced coursework with a part-time retail job while handling cash, customer questions, and weekend shifts” reads better than “worked in a store during studies.”
+“Balanced coursework with a part-time retail job while handling cash, customer questions, and weekend shifts” reads better than simply stating “worked in a store during studies.”

 Name the skills and tools that make you credible

-Student resumes become stronger when skills are concrete.
-If you used Excel, PowerPoint, Canva, Google Workspace, coding tools, lab software, research tools, or language skills, mention the tools that genuinely support your application.
+Student resumes are stronger when skills are specific.
+If you have used tools like Excel, PowerPoint, Canva, Google Workspace, coding platforms, lab software, research tools, or language skills, mention those that genuinely support your application.

 See Quick rule

-For academic or programme uses, push coursework, projects, writing, and research tools higher.
-For first-job uses, move communication, scheduling, teamwork, customer contact, and day-to-day task ownership closer to the front.
+For academic or programme applications, highlight coursework, projects, writing, and research tools near the top.
+For first-job resumes, move communication, scheduling, teamwork, customer contact, and task ownership higher up.

 Keep the tone realistic and confident

-A student CV does not need inflated language to feel convincing.
+A student CV does not need inflated language to be convincing.
 Focus on initiative, consistency, teamwork, and clear examples of contribution.
-The strongest version sounds grounded, not like a junior trying to imitate a senior profile.
+The best versions sound grounded, not like a junior trying to imitate a senior profile.

 See Good direction

-Instead of “results-driven professional,” say “student with strong coursework, reliable part-time experience, and hands-on project work relevant to the role.”
+Instead of “results-driven professional,” use “student with strong coursework, reliable part-time experience, and hands-on project work relevant to the role.”

 Keywords Recruiters Often Expect on This Type of Resume